Section Links

 Nancy Fennell

-Nancy has been the organist/choir director at St. Timothy since September, 1984.
+Nancy has been the Organist and Choir Director at St. Timothy since September, 1984.
 Raised in Lebanon, PA, she received her B.S. in Music Education at Lebanon Valley College, and her M.Ed. from Western Maryland College, with music courses at Temple University.
-She directs the Senior Choir, Bell Choir, and Children’s Choir, as well as leading opening worship for the children’s Sunday School.
-Nancy also serves as Superintendent of the Sunday School
+She directs the Senior Choir, Bell Choir, and Children’s Choir, as well as leading opening worship for the Sunday School.
+Nancy also serves as Superintendent of the Sunday School.
+Nancy and her husband George have two married children.

 Staff